Andrews-Projects/Security-Operations-Center/Network monitoring with Nagios/README.md

 To liven things up I wanted to see if it was possble to perform a **ping flood attack** on Server 2 from Server 1 i.e a Denial of Service attack.And see if i will be able to capture the traffic through Nagios.

-└──╼ $ ping 172.16.x.x -l 65500 -w 1 -n 1  But it wasnt successfull and i go an error message
+└──╼ $ ping 172.16.x.x -l 65500 -w 1 -n 1

+But it wasnt successfull and i go an error message

-ping:packet size 65500 is too large.Maximum is 65467,So I tried to reduce its size to 60000.Ping flooding didnt work
+ping:packet size 65500 is too large.
+Maximum is 65467,So I tried to reduce its size to 60000.Ping flooding didnt work.But it was fun

 #Set-up is complete,Nagios has been set-up,2 servers are up and have been connected to it,communication has been established.